threefoldfoundation/info_threefold_pub/wiki_backup/web_resources/web_resources.md

 ![lgo](img/large_tfn_3.jpg)

-## ThreeFold Foundation Website
+## ThreeFold Dubai Website

 You can also visit the website:
 [www.threefold.io](http://www.threefold.io)

 Content of the website:
-- Everything related to the ThreeFold Foundation
+- Everything related to the ThreeFold Dubai
 - Team, ambassadors and community
 - General information on the project
 - Articles